-ESSU provides detailed research and analysis of regional and city economies and public sector provision; critical analysis of marketisation and privatisation; service improvement and public management; infrastructure and public private partnerships; jobs and employment policies; and impact assessment for government, public bodies, trade unions and community organisations.
+ESSU provides detailed research and analysis of regional and city economies and public sector provision; critical analysis of marketisation and privatisation; service improvement and public management; infrastructure and public private partnerships; jobs and employment policies; impact assessment and strategies for public ownership and provision for government, public bodies, trade unions and community organisations.

 ESSU began as Shelter Community Action Team (SCAT) in June 1973, fully funded for five years by Shelter, the national housing campaign.
 The name changed to Services to Community Action and Trade Unions in 1978 when other organisations also began funding the project.
 The name changed to the Centre for Public Services in 1992 and then to the European Services Strategy Unit in 2006.